 LGBTQ History Coloring Book

-A perfect activity for elementary school students and adults alike, this coloring book features leaders and groundbreaking events in American history that highlight people with LGBTQ identities.
+A perfect activity for elementary school students and adults alike, this coloring book features leaders and groundbreaking events in LGBTQ+ American history.

 - Bayard Rustin